sergio-gastulo/accounting/readme.md

 ```

 ## TODO:
-- Python interactivity when plotting could be improved in general.
-- Add arguments to main function `acccli arg option`.
+- Provide support for passing arguments to main function: `acccli -arg value`.
-- Rename modules: We migrated from CSV to SQLITE, we must re-name modules and stuff: `$CSV`, `$CSVRow` seems pretty useless now.
+- Rename modules: as we migrated from CSV records to SQLite, we must re-name modules and stuff -- `$CSV`, `$CSVRow` seems pretty useless now.
 - Categories should be sorted when printed in accounting.psm1.
-- Reading from CSV and writing to DB should be supported.
+- Reading from CSV (or allow manipulative user input) to DB should be supported.
 - One could improve how to track installments (some unique UUID?)
-- Fix powershell not printing function documentation.
-- Fix `category_time_series`.
+- Implement support for transactions (from currency CU1 to CU2)

 ## Requirements:
 This project was built with `powershell`, `python`, and `sqlite`.